jbcart/DataJamboree2024/README.md

   push!(athlete_names, nodeText(item))
 end
 ```
-This only gives us the first 50 athletes, we need to navigate to the next page button and click it to bring up the next page of athletes.
+This only gives us the first 50 athletes, so we need to navigate to the next page button and click it to bring up the next page of athletes.
 Following the same process as before we inspect the element to find the appropriate tag.
 Find the element with our code and click it.
 ```julia
 next_button = Element(session, "css selector", "div.mirs-pagination-right > button:nth-child(2)")